wcfjeffrey/jeffreywoo-health-wealth-ai-model/README.md

 4. Review AI-powered recommendations for healthier habits and smarter financial planning.
 5. Export your insights as a PDF report to share with advisors or keep for personal tracking.

+## ⚖️ Disclaimer
-Disclaimer: This application provides AI-driven insights for educational and informational purposes only.
+This application provides AI-driven insights for educational and informational purposes only.
 It does not predict exact health outcomes, death dates, or guarantee financial results.
 All outputs are probabilistic assessments based on professional actuarial models, medical research, socio-economic data, and financial planning assumptions. **JeffreyWoo Health & Wealth** is not a substitute for professional medical diagnosis, treatment, or financial advice.
 Users should consult qualified healthcare providers and licensed financial advisors before making health or investment decisions.

 ## ⚙️ Run Locally